 What is a Raita?

 This pumpkin raita is a great year-round dish but especially in fall when pumpkins are bountiful.
-I would also recommend using fresh pumpkin for this recipe instead of the canned ones.
+I would also recommend using fresh pumpkins for this recipe instead of canned ones.
 Fresh pumpkin results in the best flavor and texture.

 - Pumpkin - rich in beta carotene pumpkin is a great addition to meals.
 It has mild flavors and works well in sweet and savory dishes.
-For this recipe, I buy fresh cut piece of pumpkin that are available in the produce aisles packaged in serran wrap.
+For this recipe, I buy a fresh-cut piece of pumpkin that are available in the produce aisles packaged in saran wrap.
 Simply peel off the skin and then cut the pumpkin into smaller cubes.

 - Mustard seeds - with antioxidant and anti-inflammatory properties, mustard seeds are pungent and nutty as they release their flavor when added to hot oil.